 - In a burrito bowl

-Pro-tip: Mango salsa is best served fresh so make it the day you plan on enjoying it.
+Pro-tip: Mango salsa is best served fresh, so make it the day you plan on enjoying it.
 Also, make sure your mangos are ripe to get the most flavor.
-Unriped mangos can be bland.
+Unripe mangos can be bland.

-1. Combine Ingredients: In a serving bowl, combine the mango, red pepper, English cucumber, red onion, and jalapeño along with lime juice, apple cider vinegar, olive oil, garlic powder, kosher salt, and black pepper then gently toss.
+3. Combine Ingredients: In a serving bowl, combine the mango, red pepper, English cucumber, red onion, and finely diced habanero, along with fresh lime juice, apple cider vinegar, olive oil, garlic powder, kosher salt, and black pepper then gently toss.
 Top with cilantro.

-2. Enjoy: Chill for at least 10 minutes then serve as a dip with your favorite tortilla chips or as a topping for fish, chicken, or tacos.
+4. Enjoy: Chill for at least 10 minutes, then serve as a dip with our homemade tortilla chips, topping for shrimp tacos, or on our seared tuna steak.

 Frequently Asked Questions